PMEC-OSU/FOSTWIN/docs/index.md

 Develop a controller for a digital twin of the [FOSWEC](https://energy.sandia.gov/foswec-testing-helps-validate-open-source-modeling-code/) device.
 The goal of this controller will be to generate the ***most electrical power*** while running on a ***real-time digital twin***.
 The competition will focus on the FOSWEC v2 device tested at the [OSU O.H.
 Hinsdale Wave Research Laboratory](https://engineering.oregonstate.edu/facilities/wave-lab).
-The top ***N*** electrical power producing controllers will be selected based off data produced and gathered during the simulation and the developer will be awarded bragging rights and travel expense reimbursement for attending the [MASK Basin](https://www.defense.gov/Multimedia/Photos/igphoto/2001207018/#:~:text=The%20Navy's%20Indoor%20Ocean%20%2D%2D,Carderock%20Division%2C%20located%20in%20Maryland.)
+The top 5 electrical power producing controllers will be selected based off data produced and gathered during the simulation and the developer will be awarded bragging rights and up to $2000 in travel expense reimbursement for attending the [MASK Basin](https://www.defense.gov/Multimedia/Photos/igphoto/2001207018/#:~:text=The%20Navy's%20Indoor%20Ocean%20%2D%2D,Carderock%20Division%2C%20located%20in%20Maryland.)
 Workshop in **September 2023**.

 ![](images/FOSWEC2_HWRL.png)